 No. 6 OU routs Huskers 49-14 in 1st game after Frost firing

+LINCOLN, Neb. – When Saturday’s Oklahoma-Nebraska game was scheduled 10 years ago, the intention was to celebrate what once was among college football’s greatest rivalries.

+It turned out to be further confirmation the Cornhuskers are just a shell of the program that decades ago battled the Sooners for conference titles year in and year out.

-LINCOLN, Neb.
-(AP) Dillon Gabriel threw for two touchdowns and ran for another, and sixth-ranked Oklahoma hammered Nebraska 49-14 on Saturday in the Cornhuskers' first game following the firing of Scott Frost.
+Dillon Gabriel threw for two touchdowns and ran for another, and sixth-ranked Oklahoma hammered Nebraska 49-14 in the Huskers’ first game following the firing of Scott Frost.

-The game was put on the schedule 10 years ago as the back end of a home-and-home series intended to celebrate what once was among college football's greatest rivalries.
-Instead, it was further confirmation the Cornhuskers are just a shell of the program that decades ago battled the Sooners for conference titles.

-''We've not done anything but win our first road game,'' first-year OU coach Brent Venables said.
+“We’ve not done anything but win our first road game,” first-year OU coach Brent Venables said.
+“No one here is beating their chest.
+Today was a good, strong win and I think we improved today in lots of different ways.”

 The Huskers have lost 19 straight against Top 25 opponents and nine in a row against Bowl Subdivision teams.